top of page

 Both ask the body to carry what the spirit needs to say, arranging and rearranging its components and textures to suit.
 Armed with power.
 Formed by topologies of elements - living, lyrical, alive.
 A necklace at your throat, a poem on your tongue.

-Each piece I create by hand holds handpicked natural elements from land and sea - whether they're stones and gems metamorphosed under Earth’s surface, or parts of a tree like betel and buri nut, bayong wood or bamboo, or even treasures like pearl, shell pieces and bone recycled from noble creatures.
-Through an ancestral, animistic lens, I honor every component’s living and energetic material existence.
+Each piece I create by hand holds handpicked natural elements from land and sea - whether they're stones and gems metamorphosed under Earth’s surface, or parts of a tree like Philippine betel and buri nut, carabao horn, bayong wood and bamboo, or bone and shell recycled from noble creatures.
+Through an ancestral, animistic lens, I honor every component’s material existence.

 A % of each drop's profits are donated to a mutual aid or grassroots organization - from LA and the Philippines to Palestine.
-Your purchases so far have supported water trucks to Gaza, families impacted by ICE raids, and typhoon relief in the Philippines.
+Your purchases so far have supported multiple water trucks to Gaza, legal aid for families impacted by ICE raids, and typhoon relief in the Philippines.

-She lives with her life parter, their 2 rescue special needs pitbulls, 2 rescue cats and crested gecko.
+She resides in Southern California with her life parter, their 2 rescue special needs pitbulls and rare crested gecko.

 bottom of page